Happy Tails

 !Notes about Happy Tails Formatting!

 This section is not visible on the page and is for our reference only.
-Each pet feature should be formatted differently within their own story, to keep visual interest on the page and keep it from appearing repetitive.
-However, the overall formatting of the page should remain consistent.
+Each pet's feature should be formatted differently within their own story, to keep visual interest on the page and keep it from appearing repetitive.
+However, the overall formatting of the page should remain consistent, as described below.

 Here, we refer to the pet owners only as "the family", "the adopters", and "the relinquishers".
 Keep it plural, even if the adopter reached out as a single.
 Please don't use names.